Soumini97/soumini_2025/navigation/about.md

 ## Creator of Page

 <center>
-Hi, my name is Soumini!
+Hi, my name is Soumini.
 I'm a sophomore at Del Norte High School.
 I plan on going into medicine.
 Please do not cough or sneeze in my face (or anyone else's for that matter); it's basic hygiene.

 <p>Some things I like to do in my free time are read and paint.</p>